+- Evaluator Training

 - Evaluation-Informed Professional Learning

 - Improvement and Remediation Plans

 - Career Development and Growth

-PLEASE NOTE: In electing to implement the SEED model, your district is expected to implement the components of evaluation and support, as well as the additional requirements referenced above with fidelity as outlined in this handbook.
+Please Note: Districts selecting to implement the SEED model for administrator evaluation are expected to implement the components of evaluation and support with fidelity as written.
 In addition, evaluators of administrators are expected to participate in the multi-day CSDE sponsored training as described within this document.
-In response to requests from districts for further clarification on these requirements, we have provided "Points for Consideration" to assist districts and their PDEC in plan development.
+Those components listed above with "Points for District Consideration" are additional requirements for all educator evaluation and support plans and may be expanded in collaboration with the district Professional Development and Evaluation Committee in response to the guiding criteria provided within this document.

-Any variation from the components of administrator evaluation and support as outlined within this handbook is no longer the SEED model and would be considered a "district-developed" evaluation and support plan.
-Districts are required to submit an Educator Evaluation and Support plan annually to the CSDE.
+Any variation from the components of administrator evaluation and support as written within this document is no longer the SEED model and would be considered a "district-developed" evaluation and support plan.
+Districts are required to submit an educator evaluation and support plan annually to the CSDE.

-ADMINISTRATOR EVALUATION and development
+ADMINISTRATOR EVALUATION AND DEVELOPMENT